Sant'Agata de' Goti, Rome

-Sant'Agata dei Goti is a church in Rome, Italy, dedicated to the martyr Agatha of Sicily.
-It is the diaconia assigned to Cardinal Raymond Leo Burke, patron of the Sovereign Military Order of Malta.
+Sant'Agata dei Goti is a titular church in Rome, Italy, dedicated to the martyr Agatha of Sicily and the home of the Congregation of the Sacred Stigmata’s (Stigmatines) General Curia.
+The diaconia is assigned to Cardinal Raymond Leo Burke, patron emeritus of the Sovereign Military Order of Malta.
 (It became pro hac vice a presbyteral title in 2021 when Cardinal Burke opted to become a cardinal priest.)

 History

 The church was built by Ricimer for the Goths c.
-460. The Goths were Arians, so when Arianism was suppressed in Rome, the building was taken over by the Catholic Church, in 592 or 593, and reconsecrated by Pope Gregory the Great.
+460. The Goths were Arians, so when Arianism was suppressed in Rome, the building was taken over by the Catholic Church, in 591 or 592, and rededicated by Pope Gregory the Great.
 It was restored in the 9th century, and a Benedictine monastery was founded next to it.
 The apse of the church collapsed in 1589, and it was partially rebuilt in 1633, without major changes to the building itself apart from the new apse.
 The small courtyard outside the church was laid out at this time.

 The church has been served by the Stigmatines since 1926.
 Their generalate is adjacent to it.
 It is the only Arian church that has been preserved in Rome.